stfc/PSyclone/doc/dynamo0p3.rst

 Column-wise operators can only be applied to fields.
 CMA-Application kernels must therefore:

-1) Have a single CMA operator as a read-only argument;
+1) Have a single CMA operator as a read-only argument.

 2) Have exactly two field arguments, one read-only and one that is written to.